tngo6217/Trinh-Ngo/README.md

 - In this case, bacause the line is a good fit, the Mean squared error is small, therefore, the numerator is small.
 The mean squared error of the line is relatively large, as uch the numerator is large.
 A small number divided by a large number is an even smaller number.
 Take to an extreme this value tends to zero.
 - ![Sample](https://github.com/tngo6217/Trinh-Ngo/blob/master/Capture226.PNG)
 - if R^2 value is negative, it can be due to overfitting.
+### Week 11: Model Evaluation:
+- 227
+- This data is used to approximate how the model performs in the real world.
+- Separating data into training and testing sets is an important part of model evaluation.
+- When we split a dataset, the larger portion of data is used for training, and a smaller part is used for testing.
+- Use training set to buil a model and discover predictive relationships, and use the testing set to evaluate model performance
+- 228
+- 229
+- The output is an array.
+- 230
+- 231
+- This figure shows the distribution of the actual values in